zicher3d-org/domemaster-stereo-shader/vray/docs/readme.md

 The Maya integration is still a work in progress.
 The Domemaster3D shaders aren't yet active in the Maya render view.
 Also, the custom Vray Extra Attributes haven't been linked into the Vray for Maya .vrscene exporter.

-The initial 3DS Max source code has been added in this v0.3 release but the GUI elements need to be completed and there is a `LibDescription` error in the source code/makefile that gives an error during compiling.
+The initial 3DS Max source code has been added in this v0.3 release but the GUI elements need to be completed.

 ## Vray Standalone ##

-Right now the DomemasterStereo and LatLongStereo shaders are accessible from `Vray Standalone 2.0 / 3.0` and `RT for 3DS Max 2015` using the `vray.exe` command line program.
+Right now the DomemasterStereo and LatLongStereo shaders are accessible from Vray Standalone and Vray RT version 2.0 / 3.0 using the `vray.exe` command line program.
+Until the Maya and 3DS Max shader integrations are complete you will have to add the DomemasterStereo and LatLongStereo camera parameters to your .vrscene files manually.

+Andrew Hazelden's [Vray Syntax Highlighter](https://github.com/AndrewHazelden/Vray-Scene-Syntax-Highlighter) module for Notepad++, GEDIT, BBEdit, and TextWrangler is a good tool for simplifying the process of editing a .vrscene file.

 ### DomemasterStereo in a VRSCENE File ###